brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1) Perform mrtrix3 preprocessing on the DWI data.
 2) In the processes tab, click 'Submit App', search for 'mrtrix3 csd', and then click the app card
 3) Select inputs and configuration parameters
-	a.
-For the 'dwi' input, select the preprocessed dMRI iamge from step 1
+	* For the 'dwi' input, select the preprocessed dMRI iamge from step 1
-	b.
-Leave the 'mask' and 'mask: 5tt_masks' fields empty.
+	* Leave the 'mask' and 'mask: 5tt_masks' fields empty.
-	c.
-Select the 'Archive all output datasets when finished' box
+	* Select the 'Archive all output datasets when finished' box
 4) Click submit

 ##### 5. Fitting neurite orientation dispersion density imaging (NODDI) model (AMICO).